spoddutur/spark-notes/deep_dive_into_storage_formats.md

 ```
 Notice that join condition (`students.col("deptId").equalTo(department.col("id"))`) is no more anonymous function again. students[depId] == department[id]

-**Some things to note on Dataset's:**
+**Some more things to note on Dataset's:**
 - So, we registered dataschema with simple one liner: `.as[Student]`.
-- This is how user is registering schema of the data with Spark.
 - DataSet operations are very explicit.
 In that, what operation is user performing on which column is evident to Spark.
-- This is how Spark got the transparency on the kind of data user is handling and the kind of operations user is perfoming!!
+- So, Spark got the transparency it wanted.
-- **So, Who converts DataSet to Tungsten Binary format and vice-versa?**
+- **Who converts DataSet to Tungsten Binary format and vice-versa?**
 - Ans: Spark provides Encoder API for DataSet’s which is responsible for converting DataSet to spark internal Tungsten binary format and vice-versa.
-- **Encoders eagerly check that your data matches the expected schema**, providing helpful error messages before you attempt to incorrectly process TBs of data
+- **A less obvious advantage with Encoders:** Encoders eagerly check that your data matches the expected schema, providing helpful error messages before you attempt to incorrectly process TBs of data

 ### RDD’s of JavaObjects **(vs)** Dataset’s
 ![image](https://user-images.githubusercontent.com/22542670/27128201-351d0b84-511b-11e7-8c08-5f0dd0b4085b.png)